wrightben/codeeval/String Permutations (JavaScript).md

 #### More efficient algorithms

 An improvement is to count by 9, leveraging factorial math.
-And an even more efficient algorithm can use carry rules.
+An efficient algorithm can use carry rules.

 #### Notes
 * The final array sort is only necessary when there are duplicate letters.